 Members of the RMCC Number of meetings attended

 Chuah Sue Yin 4/4

 Tan Sri Dato' Dr Yahya Bin Awang 4/4

-Leong Kam Weng 4/4
+Datuk Leong Kam Weng 4/4

-Tang Loo Chuan 4/4

-The RMCC is supported by the Company's Senior Management, the Compliance Department and the Risk Management Department.
+The RMCC is supported by the Company's senior management, the Compliance Department and the Risk Management Department.

-B. INTERNAL CONTROL FRAMEWORK
+- B. INTERNAL CONTROL FRAMEWORK - B1 Responsibility

-B1 Responsibility

-The Board is responsible for the adequacy and integrity of the Company's risk management and internal control framework, including policies and procedures for compliance with applicable laws, regulations, rules, directives and guidelines.
+The Board is responsible for the adequacy and effectiveness of the Company's risk management and internal control framework, including policies and procedures for compliance with applicable laws, regulations, rules, directives and guidelines.
 The framework is established to manage rather than eliminate risks and is designed to provide reasonable assurance against any occurrence of loss or non-compliances.